scroll top

 • You can pay at least 1% of the purchase price as a down payment

 PHAs can help you learn about the home-buying process, offer financial assistance for down payments and closing costs, and offer lease-to-buy options for homeownership.
+Each state has its own requirements and availability.

 For example, the Philadelphia Housing Authority offers two programs: Housing Choice Homeownership and Section 5 (H) Homeownership.
 Some requirements of both these programs include: